Studies

 Funding and promotion

-Tuition fees and the administration fee are only payable at the home university.
-It is also possible to apply for BAföG from the Studierendenwerk Tübingen.
+Tuition fees and the administration fee are only payable at the student's home university.
+It is also possible to apply for BAföG from student services Tübingen.

 Career perspectives

-The TübAix degree program trains bilingual historians who not only have very good career opportunities on the German-speaking, Francophone and European job market and beyond thanks to their high professional qualifications, but also thanks to their other strengths such as intercultural competence, language skills, increased willingness to be flexible and mobile - and often far beyond the actual subject boundaries.
+The TübAix degree program trains bilingual historians who not only have very good career opportunities on the German-speaking, Francophone and European job market and beyond thanks to their high professional qualifications, but also thanks to their other strengths such as intercultural competence, language skills, increased willingness to be flexible and mobile - and often to go far beyond their actual subject boundaries.

 Contact

-There is a special office at both universities that takes care of the students' needs: they receive personal support, help with finding accommodation and enrolment formalities as well as advice on course planning.
+There is a special office at both universities that takes care of the students' needs: offering personal support, help with finding accommodation and enrolment formalities as well as advice on course planning.
 An internship placement service and a tandem system are also offered.

 For further information, please contact the central program coordinator at the TübAix office.